core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

   * (B1) Both requests and responses protected in group mode.
   * (B2) Requests protected in group mode and responses protected in pairwise mode.
+  * (B3) Requests protected in pairwise mode and responses protected in group mode.
-  * (B3) Both requests and responses protected in pairwise mode.
+  * (B4) Both requests and responses protected in pairwise mode.

 * (C) Signature algorithm: EdDSA with curve Ed25519.